Skip to Content

 How to Make 3D Letters in Illustrator — The Complete Guide

-Now, without further ado, let’s dive right into it!
+Now, without further ado, let’s dive right in.

-Add the Letter.
-In the “Tool menu”, find “Type Tool” and select it, or use the shortcut by pressing the letter “T” on your keyboard.
+In the “Tool menu,” find “Type Tool” and select it, or use the shortcut by pressing the letter “T” on your keyboard.
 Draw the typing box and type the letter on which you will add a 3D effect.
 The font’s size, type, and style need to be adjusted.
-In the tutorial the letter J, and the size is set up to 250px, the chosen font type is “Impact” and it is set up to “Regular” style.
+In the tutorial the letter J, and the size is set up to 250px, the chosen font type is “Impact,” and it is set up to “Regular” style.
 If you don’t have this Font type installed, feel free to use another font, size, and style.

 How to make 3d letters in Illustrator Step 1

-Removing Fill.
 Before you continue, remove the text’s fill.
-Select the letter with “Selection Tool”, find it in “Tool Menu” or use the shortcut by pressing the letter “V” on your keyboard.
-After selecting, in the “Top Tool Menu” find the “Fill” icon, click on the drop-down menu, and remove the color by choosing the [None] box.
+Select the letter with “Selection Tool,” find it in the “Tool Menu,” or use the shortcut by pressing the letter “V” on your keyboard.
+After selecting, in the “Top Tool Menu,” find the “Fill” icon, click on the drop-down menu, and remove the color by choosing the [None] box.
 In this way, you will easily add a needed fill for adjusting the effects.

 How to make 3d letters in Illustrator Step 2

-Open the Appearance Window.
 You will need to use the “Appearance” window to continue creating a 3D letter.
 Open this window with settings by clicking on “Window” in the main menu.
-Select the “Appearance” in the drop-down menu and a window will appear.
-These settings options, you will use to add effects to your letter.
+Select “Appearance” in the drop-down menu, and a window will appear.
+These settings options you will use to add effects to your letter.

 The shortcut to open the “Appearance” window: Shift + F6 (Windows/MAC).